karlseguin/websocket.zig/readme.md

 `conn.close()` can also be called to close the connection.
 Calling `conn.close()` **will** result in the handler's `close` callback being called.

-## Autobahn
-Every mandatory [Autobahn Testsuite](https://github.com/crossbario/autobahn-testsuite) case is passing.
-(Three fragmented UTF-8 are flagged as non-strict and as compression is not implemented, these are all flagged as "Unimplemented").

-You can see `autobahn.zig` in the root of the project for the handler that's used for the autobahn tests.

 ## Config
 The 4th parameter to `websocket.listen` is a configuration object.